-The raison d’etre of turbid is that it provides a reliable lower bound on the entropy density, relying on physics, not relying on empirical upper bounds.
+The raison d’etre of turbid is that it provides a reliable lower bound on the density of randomness, relying on physics, not relying on empirical upper bounds.

-We ran Maurer’s Universal Statistical Test a few times on the output of turbid.
+We ran Maurer’s Universal Statistical Test (reference 10) a few times on the output of turbid.
 We also ran Diehard.
 No problems were detected.
 This is totally unsurprising, and it must be emphasized that we are not touting this a serious selling point for turbid; we hold turbid to an incomparably higher standard.
-As discussed in section 7.2, we consider it necessary but not sufficient for a high-entropy random generator to be able to pass such tests.
+As discussed in section 7.2, for a RNG to be considered high quality, we consider it necessary but nowhere near sufficient for it to pass statistical tests.

 To summarize this subsection: At runtime, turbid makes specific checks for common failures.
 As discussed in section 7.3 occasionally but not routinely apply general-purpose tests to the output.